How to Remove Paint from Metal Surfaces Like a Pro

 Method 2: Sanding

-Sanding is a more manual method but can be very effective.
+Sanding is one of manual metal paint removal methods but can be very effective.
 We’ll cover the types of sandpaper to use and the technique to ensure you get down to the bare metal without damaging it.

 When starting the sanding process, it’s important to choose the right grit of sandpaper.
 Begin with a coarser grit to remove the bulk of the paint quickly.
 A grit of around 80 to 120 is ideal for this initial stage.
 Sand in a consistent, circular motion, applying steady pressure to remove the paint layer without gouging the metal.
 As the paint begins to come off, switch to a finer grit sandpaper, such as 180 or 220, to smooth out the surface.
 This gradual progression not only protects the metal but also prepares it for a new coat of paint or finish.
 Remember, patience is key in sanding; rushing the process can lead to scratches and uneven surfaces.
 Take your time and periodically wipe the surface with a clean cloth to remove dust and check your progress.
 This method, while labor-intensive, gives you a high degree of control and can be very satisfying, especially when you see the original metal shining through, ready for its new life.